 - You must notch your species licence to cancel it as soon as you harvest an animal.

-- If you by your species licence online they will be mailed to you and are subject to Canada Post standard delivery times.
+- If you buy your species licence online, they will be mailed to you and are subject to Canada Post standard delivery times.
 Please note licences will only be mailed within Canada.
-If between 15 to 30 business days from the purchase date to report that you have not received your licences in the mail, you may qualify for a free replacement licence by contacting FrontCounter BC.
+If between 15 to 30 business days from the purchase date, you have not received your licences in the mail, you may qualify for a free replacement licence by contacting FrontCounter BC.

 - You cannot buy a species licence online and pick it up in-person.
-If you want to hunt within a few days, you have the option to buy your species licences at a vendor or at any Service BC or FrontCounter BC location where you will receive your licences immediately.
+If you want to hunt within a few days, you have the option to buy your species licences at a vendor where you will receive your licences immediately.

 - Some species licences require a two-day waiting period before they can be used.
 The 2-day waiting period begins at 12:01 am the day AFTER you buy your licence.
 For example, if you buy a licence at 10:00 am on November 1, the two-day waiting period ends at 12:01 am on November 4.

 Your licences will be visible on your Fish and Wildlife profile.
-If you buy your licences at a vendor, Service BC or FrontCounter BC location, you’ll be given a receipt that will include each licence you bought, and the licence number.
+If you buy your licences at a vendor, you’ll be given a receipt that will include each licence you bought, and the licence number.
 If you buy online, you can print or view your receipt at any time.
 You don’t need to carry this receipt when you’re hunting, but it’s proof that you have bought licences.